-2. If it made no difference, try pouring one cup of baking soda down the drain and then follow it up with one cup of white vinegar.
-Let that bubble and fizz away for at least a half hour, and then pour a kettle of boiling water directly down the drain.
+2. If plunging made no difference, try pouring 1 cup of baking soda down the drain and then follow it up with 1 cup of white vinegar.
+Let that bubble and fizz away for at least 30 minutes, and then pour a kettle of boiling water directly down the drain.

-3. If both of these easy techniques didn’t work, it’s time to try a more involved method.
-Try using a drain snake to remove the clog manually.
-It’s a tough metal wire that goes down the drain and grabs or dislodges the obstruction, hopefully letting you pull it out (follow the steps outlined here).
+3. If both of these easy techniques didn't work, try using a drain snake to remove the clog manually—it's a tough metal wire that goes down the drain and grabs or dislodges the obstruction, hopefully letting you pull it out.
 Be careful when using a drain snake, especially if you have older pipes.

-4. If the snake doesn’t remove the clog and you feel comfortable doing so, you might want to take the pipes under the sink apart and clean them.
+4. If the snake doesn't remove the clog and you feel comfortable doing so, you can take apart the pipes under the sink and clean them.
 First, it's very important that you turn off the shutoff valves located under the sink before you start working.
 Look underneath the sink for the pipe that goes from the sink into the wall.
-Before you get started, take a picture (so you won’t forget where things go).
-Then place a bucket underneath the curved pipe (p-trap), unscrew the pipes using the adjustable wrench (turning counter-clockwise) if needed.
+Take a picture (so you won't forget where things go).
+Then place a bucket underneath the curved pipe (p-trap), unscrew the pipes using the adjustable wrench (turning counterclockwise) if needed.
 Clean the pipe out and then reinstall it.
-Turn the shutoff valves back on, then run the water to make sure the pipes are tight and not leaking.
+Turn the shutoff valves back on, run the water to make sure the pipes are tight and not leaking.

-Note: If you’re still having drainage issues after all that, it’s time to call in a professional.
+Note: If you're still having drainage issues, it's time to call in a professional.

 Dos and Don’ts for a Clean Drain

 - Do give your drain some love to help prevent clogs.
 Most times, running hot water for a while will help you clear and clean it.
-If you’re dealing with funny odor, use the baking soda and vinegar step, above, for a little refresh.
+If you're dealing with odor, use the baking soda and vinegar step above for a little refresh.